-OPPO Find X8 Series with ColorOS 15 to Launch Globally, Setting a New Standard for Flagship Smartphones
+OPPO Find X8 Series With Coloros 15 To Launch Globally, Setting A New Standard For Flagship Smartphones

 Date

-(MENAFNEditorial) Dubai, UAE, November 11, 2024 – OPPO, the world’s leading smart device brand will launch Find X8 Series and ColorOS 15 at a global launch event, set to take place on November 21, 2024 in Bali, Indonesia.
+SHENZHEN, CHINA - media OutReach Newswire – 11 November 2024 - OPPO, the world's leading smart device brand will launch Find X8 Series and ColorOS 15 at a global launch event , set to take place on November 21, 2024 in Bali, Indonesia.
 Debuting the all-new Find X8 and Find X8 Pro, each is set to redefine flagship smartphone excellence in its class.

 "Until now, flagship camera phones with ultra-zoom, power, battery life and AI tools have been weighed down by thick, heavy designs, but Find X8 Series changes the game.
 Find X8 is a thin and light powerhouse with ultra-beating battery life and a periscope zoom.
 Find X8 Pro takes zoom further, delivering ultra-grade experiences without the bulk.
 And with ColorOS 15's smart and smooth experience, Find X8 Series is set to mark an exciting shift for the smartphone industry."